-We offer a free, no obligation legal assessment of your complaint, and we may be able to deal with your claim on a No Win, No Fee basis - ask us for details.
+- No Win No Fee - We offer a free legal assessment of your holiday accident and most claims can be dealt with on No Win, No Fee basis

-You’ll get the total support of our dedicated team of holiday accident claims specialists, and whenever you call us, you’ll be put straight through to the team that's handling your case.
+- Direct Communication - You’ll get the total support of our dedicated holiday claims team, and whenever you call us, you’ll be put straight through to the team that's handling your case

 - Ski and snowboard accidents